bjpop/gurita/docsrc/pca.rst

 .. code-block:: text

-   -c NAME [NAME ...], --columns NAME [NAME ...]
+   -c NAME [NAME ...], --col NAME [NAME ...]

 By default, if no column names are specified, PCA is performed on all of the numerical columns in the dataset.

-However it is possible to perform PCA on a specific subset of columns via the ``-c/--columns`` argument.
+However it is possible to perform PCA on a specific subset of columns via the ``-c/--col`` argument.

 For example, the following command performs PCA on just the columns ``sepal_length``, ``sepal_width``,  and ``petal_length`` (and hence ignores the ``petal_width`` column):